MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deduplicate-dpm-storage.md

         -   18 Disks in each JBOD - 16 x 4TB HDDs \+ 2 x 800GB SSDs

-        -   Dual path to each drive \- Multipath I\/O load balancing policy set to failover only
+        -   Dual path to each drive \- Multipath I\/O load-balancing policy set to fail over only

         -   SSDs configured for write back cache \(WBC\) and the rest for dedicated journal drives